geog3540/gekoziol/README.md

 # gekoziol
-This is my Geovisualization portfolio.
+This is my Geovisualization portfolio repository

-GEOG3540 - Grace Koziol
+Grace Koziol - GEOG:3540